 If you believe you were fired for illegal reasons, you can file a wrongful termination claim with the Nevada Equal Rights Commission (NERC) or the federal Equal Employment Opportunity Commission (EEOC).
 This is the first step to addressing wrongdoing in the workplace, due to a legal concept called “exhaustion of your legal remedies.”
 Your claim goes through the mediation process where you attempt to resolve the dispute.

 However, if you are not satisfied with the results of mediation through NERC or the EEOC, you can file a wrongful termination lawsuit against your employer.
 You may be entitled to recover back pay and attorneys’ fees.
-You can also seek equitable relief, such as reinstatement of your former job.
+You can also seek equitable relief, such as the reinstatement of your former job.

 You should note that, for all wrongful termination issues, there is a statute of limitations that provides a time limit on filing a claim.
 If you do not take proper action, either through the proper agency or in court, your claim is forever barred.